 Pursuant to the terms of the Management Agreement, the Trust pays Hekemian & Co. certain basic management fees, mortgage fees, administrative fees, other miscellaneous fees and leasing commissions as compensation for its services.
 The Management Agreement includes a detailed schedule of such fees and commissions for those services which the Managing Agent may be called upon to perform.
-During the fiscal year ended October 31, 2014, the Trust paid or accrued to Hekemian & Co. and Hekemian Development Resources, LLC, a wholly-owned subsidiary of Hekemian & Co. ("Hekemian Resources"), management and other fees in the approximate aggregate amount of \$4,537,000, which includes the management fees of \$1,866,000 described in more detail below, and mortgage, leasing and other fees in the approximate amount of \$2,671,000.
-Included in other fees are (a) \$330,000 in sales commissions paid to Hekemian & Co. related to the sale of the South Brunswick property in fiscal 2014, (b) \$550,000 in commissions paid to Hekemian & Co. related to the acquisition of the Regency Club property in fiscal 2014, and (c) \$1,020,000 in development fees payable to Hekemian Resources related to the Rotunda redevelopment project, which is described in more detail below.
+During the fiscal year ended October 31, 2015, the Trust paid or accrued to Hekemian & Co. and Hekemian Development Resources, LLC, a wholly-owned subsidiary of Hekemian & Co. ("Hekemian Resources"), management and other fees in the approximate aggregate amount of \$3,910,000, which includes the management fees of \$1,899,000 described in more detail below, and mortgage, leasing and other fees in the approximate amount of \$2,011,000.
+Included in other fees are approximately \$1,546,000 in development fees payable to Hekemian Resources related to the Rotunda redevelopment project, which is described in more detail below.

 The Trust also uses the resources of Hekemian & Co.'s insurance department to secure insurance coverage for its properties and subsidiaries.
-Hekemian & Co. is paid a commission for these services, which amounted to approximately \$133,000 in fiscal 2014.
+Hekemian & Co. is paid a commission for these services, which amounted to approximately \$166,000 in fiscal 2015.

 During the fourth quarter of fiscal 2007, the Board of Trustees approved development fee arrangements for supervising the Rotunda and Damascus Shopping Center redevelopment projects.
-Hekemian Resources entered into Agency Agreements with each of Grande Rotunda and Damascus Centre for the performance of management services in connection with the Rotunda and Damascus Center redevelopment projects on December 10, 2009 and August 13, 2008, respectively.
+Hekemian Resources entered into Agency Agreements with each of Grande Rotunda and Damascus Centre for the performance of management services in connection with the Rotunda and Damascus Center redevelopment projects on December 10, 2009 and August 13,

+2008, respectively.
 The Agency Agreement with respect to the Rotunda was subsequently amended as of July 24, 2012 based on revisions to the scope of the project approved by the Board.
-The Agency Agreement with respect to the Rotunda project provides for Hekemian Resources to receive a fee equal to 6.375% of the total development costs of up to \$84.6 million (as may be modified), less the amount of \$3,000,000 that Grande Rotunda had previously paid to Hekemian & Co. for the Rotunda project.
+The Agency Agreement with respect to the Rotunda project provides for Hekemian Resources to receive a fee equal to 6.375% of the total development costs as defined less the amount of \$3,000,000 that Grande Rotunda had previously paid to Hekemian & Co. for the Rotunda project.
 Such development fees may be modified should the Board of Trustees approve a change in the scope of the project.
 In addition, a fee in the amount of \$1,400,000 is payable to Hekemian Resources in connection with the revision to the scope of the Rotunda project, of which the Trust paid \$500,000 to Hekemian Resources in Fiscal 2013.
 The balance of \$900,000 will be paid upon the issuance of a certificate of occupancy for the multi-family portion of the project.

-For the fiscal year ended October 31, 2014, the Trust incurred fees to Hekemian Resources of \$1,020,000 for development activities at the Rotunda and for services rendered or to be rendered by Hekemian Resources, including obtaining approvals from governmental authorities, the coordination of architectural, engineering and legal services necessary to obtain governmental approvals and building permits, and services rendered prior to the execution of the agency agreement in connection with the Rotunda redevelopment project.
-All of the aforementioned fees incurred were capitalized and accordingly are included in "Construction in Progress" or "Real Estate" on the Trust's Consolidated Balance Sheet as of October 31, 2014.
+For the fiscal year ended October 31, 2015, the Trust incurred fees to Hekemian Resources of approximately \$1,546,000 for development activities at the Rotunda and for services rendered or to be rendered by Hekemian Resources, including obtaining approvals from governmental authorities, the coordination of architectural, engineering and legal services necessary to obtain governmental approvals and building permits, and services rendered prior to the execution of the agency agreement in connection with the Rotunda redevelopment project.
+All of the aforementioned fees incurred were capitalized and accordingly are included in "Construction in Progress" or "Real Estate" on the Trust's Consolidated Balance Sheet as of October 31, 2015.